 Reporting lab incidents in a timely manner is a crucial part of the research process, and it's required by both the National Institutes of Health Guidelines and the University of Minnesota.

-Incident reports help to protect the health and safety of researchers, lab staff, university employees, the general public, and the environment, and are key to assessing the University's essential training and resource needs.
+Incident reports help to protect the health and safety of researchers, lab staff, university employees, the general public, and the environment.
+Incident reports are also key to assessing the University's essential training and resource needs.
 Principal investigators (PIs), students, and lab supervisors/staff can submit reports.

-Contact us at firstname.lastname@example.org or 612-626-2161 if you need help determining whether the incident is reportable.
+Contact us at firstname.lastname@example.org or (612) 626-2161 if you need help determining whether the incident is reportable or if you do not have access to eProtocol.

 What to Report

-If your incident does not involve research that has been subject to any IBC review, please report your incident to University Health and Safety; the biological safety officer; the greenhouse or animal facility director (where applicable); or other appropriate authorities.
+If your incident involves a research or teaching activity that is not subject to IBC oversight, please report your incident to Health, Safety, and Risk Management (HSRM); the biological safety officer; the greenhouse or animal facility director (where applicable); or other appropriate authorities.
 Contact us if you need assistance in figuring out who to notify.

 - Escape or improper disposition of a transgenic animal